 Prevent marine pollution by banning the direct or indirect introduction of substances into the marine environment that are hazardous to children’s health and marine ecosystems.

-Procedural elements have similar importance, including access to information, participation in decision-making and access to justice with effective remedies, empowering children, including through education, to become agents of their own destiny, actively shaping their future rather than passively inheriting a clean, healthy and sustainable environment.
+Procedural elements have similar importance, including access to information, participation in decision-making and access to justice with effective remedies, empowering children, including through education, to become agents of their own lives, actively shaping their future rather than passively inheriting a clean, healthy and sustainable environment.

 V. General obligations of States